askonomm/ruuter/README.md

    :body "Hi there!"})
  ```

 What the actual map can contain that you return depends again on the HTTP server you decided to use Ruuter with.
-The examples I've noted here are based on `http-kit`, but feel free to make a PR with additions for other HTTP servers.
+The examples I've noted here are based on [http-kit](https://github.com/http-kit/http-kit) & [ring + jetty](https://github.com/ring-clojure/ring), but feel free to make a PR with additions for other HTTP servers.

 ## Changelog